-My name is Tadeusz Zagrabinski & I am the founder of Bärbucha Kombucha in Berlin, Germany.
+My name is Tadeusz Zagrabinski and I am the founder of Bärbucha Kombucha in Berlin, Germany.

-I had recently presented a short history of Kombucha during the Virtual Kombucha Summit that took place in November, 2020.
-Since I only had a limited time frame to do that, I have decided to expand on this topic, in this & in the upcoming posts.
+I have recently presented a short history of Kombucha during the Virtual Kombucha Summit that took place in November, 2020.
+Since, I only had a limited time frame to do that, I have decided to expand on this topic, in this, and in the upcoming posts.

-As a matter of fact Japan is the only country where the actual word Kombucha existed for a while, the problem is though that Kombucha relates to a drink made with a seaweed called Kombu.
+As a matter of fact, Japan is the only country where the actual word Kombucha existed for quite some time.
+The problem is though, that Kombucha in that country, relates to a drink made with a seaweed called Kombu.
 A drink that is quite popular, but it's not fermented.

 In Wikipedia you can find this particular statement: